Ancient Philippi, Greece: A Guide to the Archaeological Site

 Where is Ancient Philippi, Greece?

-Located in the modern village of Filippoi, ancient Phillipi is situated in the Kavala region of East Macedonia and Thrace in northeastern Greece, about two hours from Thessaloniki.
+Located in the modern village of Filippoi, Ancient Philippi is situated in the Kavala region of East Macedonia and Thrace in northeastern Greece, about two hours from Thessaloniki.

 How Much is Admission at Ancient Philippi, Greece?